zaur9/smash-or-steal/README.md

 - **What happens when I steal successfully?** — You win the entire pool amount
 - **What happens when I fail?** — Your transaction fee goes to the pool, increasing it for others
 - **How to get on Hall of Fame?** — Win big amounts to get listed among top winners
-- **Can I see other players' stats?** — Yes, check the "Top Transactions" leaderboard
+- **Can I see other players' stats?** — Yes, check the "Hall of Fame" to see winners

 ## Performance Optimizations